ukiTechnologySchool/js-datatype-classwork/Excercise.md

 ### Part 2

+* Array creation and access
+* forEach(), map(), filter(), reduce(), reduceRight()
+* find(), includes()
+* Spread operator [...], Rest parameter (...args)
+* Destructuring, Nested arrays, flat(), flatMap()

-### Practice Questions
+## Practice Questions
-1. Create an array of numbers and return only even numbers using filter().
+1. Create and Access Arrays

+Sample Array: [10, 15, 20, 25, 30]

+Access the first and last element.

+2. Filter and Find

+Sample Array: [10, 15, 20, 25, 30] 2.
+Filter the array to return only even numbers.

+Sample Array:

+const students = [
+  { name: 'Alice', grade: 'B' },
+  { name: 'Bob', grade: 'A' },
+  { name: 'Charlie', grade: 'C' }
+];

+Find the student with grade "A".

+3. Reduce and Sum

-2. Find the sum of all numbers using reduce().
+Sample Array: [10, 15, 20, 25, 30] 4.
+Calculate the sum of all numbers using reduce().

-3. Use find() to locate a student with grade “A”.
+4. Spread and Merge

-4. Merge two arrays using the spread operator [...a, ...b].
+Sample Arrays: [1,2,3] and [4,5,6] 5.
+Merge the two arrays using the spread operator.

-5. Use array destructuring to extract the first two items.
+5. Destructuring

+Sample Array: [100, 200, 300, 400] 6.
+Extract the first two elements using destructuring.

+6. Nested Arrays

-6. Flatten a nested array using flat().
+Sample Array: [[1,2],[3,4],[5,6]] 7.
+Flatten the nested array using flat().

+7. Rest Parameter

-7. Create a function that accepts a variable number of scores using rest (...scores) and returns the average.
+Create a function average(...scores) that returns the average of any number of scores.

+8. Check for Existence

-8. Check if an element exists in an array using includes().
+Sample Array: [10, 15, 20, 25, 30] 9.
+Check if the number 25 exists in the array using includes().

+9. String to Array

-9. Convert a string into an array using Array.from().
+Sample String: 'HELLO' 10.
+Convert the string to an array of characters using Array.from().

-10. Use .at(-1) to access the last element in an array.
+10. Access Last Element

+Sample Array: [5,10,15,20,25] 11.
+Access the last element using .at(-1).